bgord/knowledge/README.md

 ### [web-workers](web-workers.md)
 - What's a web worker?
 - How many web workers can a page spin up
+- What are use cases for web workers?

 ### [writing](writing.md)
 - Hyphen vs en dash vs e mdash